linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 True False

-2. Union Pacific Railroad reported net income of $770 million in 1993 after interest expenses of $320 million.
+2. Union Pacific Railroad reported net income of \$770 million in 1993 after interest expenses of \$320 million.
 (The corporate tax rate was 36\%.)
-It reported depreciation of $960 million in that year, and capital spending was $1.2 billion.
-The firm also had $4 billion in debt outstanding on the books, rated AA (carrying a yield to maturity of 8\%) and trading at par (up from $3.8 billion at the end of 1992).
-The beta of the stock was 1.05, and there were 200 million shares outstanding (trading at $60 per share), with a book value of $5 billion.
+It reported depreciation of \$960 million in that year, and capital spending was \$1.2 billion.
+The firm also had \$4 billion in debt outstanding on the books, rated AA (carrying a yield to maturity of 8\%) and trading at par (up from \$3.8 billion at the end of 1992).
+The beta of the stock was 1.05, and there were 200 million shares outstanding (trading at \$60 per share), with a book value of \$5 billion.
 Union Pacific's working capital requirements were negligible.
 (The Treasury bond rate was 7\%, and the risk premium was 5.5\%).

 a.
 Estimate the free cash flow to the firm in 1993.
 b.
 Estimate the value of the firm at the end of 1993.
 c.
 Estimate the value of equity at the end of 1993, and the value per share, using the FCFF approach.

-3. Lockheed Corporation, one of the largest defense contractors in the United States, reported EBITDA of $1,290 million in 1993, prior to interest expenses of $215 million and depreciation charges of $400 million.
-Capital expenditures in 1993 amounted to $450 million, and working capital was 7\% of revenues (which were $13,500 million).
-The firm had debt outstanding of $3.068 billion (in book value terms), trading at a market value of $3.2 billion and yielding a pretax interest rate of 8\%.
-There were 62 million shares outstanding, trading at $64 per share, and the most recent beta was 1.10.
+3. Lockheed Corporation, one of the largest defense contractors in the United States, reported EBITDA of \$1,290 million in 1993, prior to interest expenses of \$215 million and depreciation charges of \$400 million.
+Capital expenditures in 1993 amounted to \$450 million, and working capital was 7\% of revenues (which were \$13,500 million).
+The firm had debt outstanding of \$3.068 billion (in book value terms), trading at a market value of \$3.2 billion and yielding a pretax interest rate of 8\%.
+There were 62 million shares outstanding, trading at \$64 per share, and the most recent beta was 1.10.
 The tax rate for the firm was 40\%.
 (The Treasury bond rate was 7\%, and the risk premium was 5.5\%).

 The firm expected revenues, earnings, capital expenditures and depreciation to grow at  $9.5\%$  a year from 1994 to 1998, after which the growth rate was expected to drop to  $4\%$ .
 (Capital spending will be  $120\%$  of depreciation in the steady state period.)
 The company also planned to lower its debt/equity ratio to  $50\%$  for the steady state (which will result in the pretax interest rate dropping to  $7.5\%$ ).

 a.
 Estimate the value of the firm.
 b.
 Estimate the value of the equity in the firm, and the value per share.

 4. In the face of disappointing earnings results and increasingly assertive institutional stockholders, Eastman Kodak was considering a major restructuring in 1993.
-As part of this restructuring, it was considering the sale of its health division, which earned  $560 million in earnings before interest and taxes in 1993, on revenues of$ 5.285 billion.
+As part of this restructuring, it was considering the sale of its health division, which earned  \$560 million in earnings before interest and taxes in 1993, on revenues of\$ 5.285 billion.
 The expected growth in earnings was expected to moderate to 6\% between 1994 and 1998, and to 4\% after that.
-Capital expenditures in the health division amounted to $420 million in 1993, while depreciation was $350 million.
+Capital expenditures in the health division amounted to \$420 million in 1993, while depreciation was \$350 million.
 Both were expected to grow 4\% a year in the long term.
 Working capital requirements were negligible.

 The average beta of firms competing with Eastman Kodak's health division was 1.15.
 While Eastman Kodak had a debt ratio  $\left[\mathrm{D} / (\mathrm{D} + \mathrm{E})\right]$  of  $50\%$ , the health division could sustain a debt ratio  $\left[\mathrm{D} / (\mathrm{D} + \mathrm{E})\right]$  of only  $20\%$ , which was similar to the average debt ratio of firms competing in the health sector.
 At this level of debt, the health division could expect to pay  $7.5\%$  on its debt, before taxes.
 (The tax rate was  $40\%$ , the Treasury bond rate was  $7\%$ , and the risk premium was  $5.5\%$ .) a.
 Estimate the cost of capital for the division.

 b.
 Estimate the value of the division.
 c.
 Why might an acquirer pay more than this estimated value for the division?

 5. You are analyzing a valuation done on a stable firm by a well-known analyst.
-Based on the expected free cash flow to firm next year of $30 million and an expected growth rate of 5\%, the analyst has estimated a value of $750 million.
+Based on the expected free cash flow to firm next year of \$30 million and an expected growth rate of 5\%, the analyst has estimated a value of \$750 million.
 However, he has made the mistake of using the book values of debt and equity in his calculation.
 While you do not know the book value weights he used, you know that the firm has a cost of equity of 12\% and an after-tax cost of debt of 6\%.
 You also know that the market value of equity is three times the book value of equity, while the market value of debt is equal to the book value of debt.
 Estimate the correct value for the firm.

-6. Santa Fe Pacific, a major rail operator with diversified operations, had earnings before interest, taxes, and depreciation of $637 million in 1993, with depreciation amounting to $235 million (offset by capital expenditure of an equivalent amount).
+6. Santa Fe Pacific, a major rail operator with diversified operations, had earnings before interest, taxes, and depreciation of \$637 million in 1993, with depreciation amounting to \$235 million (offset by capital expenditure of an equivalent amount).
 The firm was in steady state and expected to grow 6\% a year in perpetuity.
-Santa Fe Pacific had a beta of 1.25 in 1993, and debt outstanding of $1.34 billion.
-The stock price was $18.25 at the end of 1993, and there were 183.1 million shares outstanding.
+Santa Fe Pacific had a beta of 1.25 in 1993, and debt outstanding of \$1.34 billion.
+The stock price was \$18.25 at the end of 1993, and there were 183.1 million shares outstanding.
 The expected ratings and the costs of debt at different levels of debt for Santa Fe are shown in the following table:

 <table><tr><td>D/(D+E)</td><td>Rating</td><td>Cost of Debt (Pretax)</td></tr><tr><td>0\%</td><td>AAA</td><td>6.23\%</td></tr><tr><td>10\%</td><td>AAA</td><td>6.23\%</td></tr><tr><td>20\%</td><td>A+</td><td>6.93\%</td></tr><tr><td>30\%</td><td>A-</td><td>7.43\%</td></tr><tr><td>40\%</td><td>BB</td><td>8.43\%</td></tr><tr><td>50\%</td><td>B+</td><td>8.93\%</td></tr><tr><td>60\%</td><td>B-</td><td>10.93\%</td></tr><tr><td>70\%</td><td>CCC</td><td>11.93\%</td></tr><tr><td>80\%</td><td>CCC</td><td>11.93\%</td></tr><tr><td>90\%</td><td>CC</td><td>13.43\%</td></tr></table>